The majority of expert videos are not as engaging as they should be. Why?

 - Or what is the main misconception about [field of expertise]?

-#5 Ask dumb questions
+Ask questions like:

-How does this apply to your audience?
+- How does this apply to me? (as the audience)

 #9 Start with a staggering fact

-#11 Break it down
+#11 Break down your content

-This will give you an opportunity to:
+Breaking your content down will give you an opportunity to:

-- Create shorter, easy-to-understand videos
+- Create quicker, easy-to-understand videos

 - Leverage the power of Micro-Moments